-Totalling at 205.7 kilometres, the Grand Prix Cycliste de Montréal sets off on Avenue du Parc.
-After two turns to the right the Côte Camillien-Houde welcomes the riders, a 1.8 kilometres hill at 8%.
+The Grand Prix Cycliste de Montréal sets off on Avenue du Parc and shortly after the start the riders tackle the Côte Camillien-Houde.
+The climb in Parc du Mont-Royal is 1.8 kilometres at 8%.
 On winding roads the metropolis of Montréal seems very far away indeed.

-On top of the Côte de la Polytechnique the riders turn left to tackle Chemin de la Rampe, a steep descent with some tight turns.
+Following the Côte de la Polytechnique the riders turn left to drop down Chemin de la Rampe, which is a steep descent with some tight turns.
 Once down, the wide Chemin de la Côte Ste-Catherine leads back to Avenue du Parc.
-Just before the drop to the Saint Lawrence River a sharp turn takes the riders to the finish line.
-Only 560 metres left on a road rising with a gradient of 4%.
+An U-turn with 560 metres left takes the riders to the finish line on a wide road with a 4% gradient.

 Click on the images to zoom